orientalArg/orientalArg/README.md

   <summary>About Me.</summary>
   <br>

-    - I'm from Argentina, i worked assemblig concrete molds for two years.
+    - I'm from Argentina, i've worked assemblig concrete molds for two years.
-       -- I learned from that experience that hard work pays off.
+       -- I learnt from that experience that hard work pays off.

   <br>